hmjatt/Quizzical/README.md

     Output ->
     ![This is an image](https://github.com/hmjatt/Quizzical/blob/main/project-output/Page2.png)

-### 9. Give credit where it's due 🤝
+### 10. Give credit where it's due 🤝

--   [ ] Add link to `Habib ur rehman Bhatti`'s [GitHub](https://github.com/HabibUrRehmanBhattii)in footer as he finished points `11` and `12`.
+-   [ ] Add link to `Habib ur rehman Bhatti`'s [GitHub](https://github.com/HabibUrRehmanBhattii) in footer as he finished points `#11` and `#12`.
 Thanks friend 😄 and looking forward to colaborate with you in future projects, learned a lot while doing this project.

 ### 11. Populate Quiz Component with Data from Trivia API 📇